Is sports betting worsening gambling habits of Americans?

 Some fear that the figure may go up because of how accessible it now is.

-NewsNation spoke to a licensed counselor who said there needs to be more education and more treatment options because he believes it will be an epidemic.
+A licensed counselor said there needs to be more education and more treatment options because he believes it will be an epidemic.

 “Gambling addiction has morphed into something that was unheard of two or three years ago and I get so many calls now for sports gambling,” said James Martinez, clinical director of Lifetime Recovery.